Database of Severely Hazardous Pesticide Formulations

 Methyl-parathion (emulsifiable concentrate (EC) at or above 19.5% active ingredient and dusts at or above 1.5% active ingredient) - before adoption of the Convention Listed in Annex III

-Proposals for listing Severely Hazardous Pesticide Formulations in Annex III submitted by developing country Parties or Parties with economies in transition currently under consideration
+Other proposals for listing Severely Hazardous Pesticide Formulations in Annex III submitted by developing country Parties or Parties with economies in transition

 Formulation Party Date published Status